 ‘Having tried most means of aerial locomotion it seems my clear duty to sample a hydro-aeroplane – and I am prepared to come at any time, and pay any fee you mention for the great privilege – if only it might be accorded me.’

+Waterhen, a biplane and the immediate successor to Waterbird, had made its first flight twelve weeks beforehand.
 ‘In forty-two minutes we circled the entire lake, flying conscientiously over every nook and bay.
-Around us, sleeping in blue summer haze, lay the mountains – Wetherlam, Langdale Pikes, Crinkle Crags, Helvellyn, every name a poem.
-I was sad when the circuit was complete, and Hill of Oaks once more beneath.’
-She took photographs during the flight.
+Around us, sleeping in blue summer haze, lay the mountains – Wetherlam, Langdale Pikes, Crinkle Crags, Helvellyn, every name a poem. … I was sad when the circuit was complete, and Hill of Oaks once more beneath.’
+She took photos during the flight.

-‘Would you like, said Mr. Wakefield to me, would you like to be the first woman to fly in a hydro-monoplane?
+Wakefield entered into a contract with the Admiralty to convert Admiralty Deperdussin M.1 into a hydro-aeroplane, and Gertrude Bacon went to see the trial trips.
+‘Would you like,’ said Mr. Wakefield to me, ‘would you like to be the first woman to fly in a hydro-monoplane?’
 Would I not!
+So they hoisted me in (it was a difficult matter right out on the water).
+It was thrilling, but I cannot pretend it was comfortable.
+Seventy miles an hour, immediately behind the great engine, without wind-screen or goggles, was a fearsome experience.
 The eyes seemed blown from my head and the breath from my nostrils.
-It is literal fact that I discovered myself, unconsciously, holding on to my nose, so convinced was my instinct that it also would be blown away from me!’
+It is a literal fact that I discovered myself, unconsciously, holding on to my nose, so convinced was my instinct that it also would be blown away from me!’

 ‘To fly over water is certainly to taste to the full the joy of flight, and when the water is Windermere and the scenery the pick of English Lakeland, which is to many a traveller the pick of the whole world, in its soft intimate loveliness, the result is something not lightly forgotten.’